FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/quantization-1.md

 In embedded systems very often we have to code up certain things \"from scratch\" as it were and sometimes PyHopper's "convenience" can be a major impediment to understanding the underlying theory.
 In the code below, I will show you how to quantize a single layer of a neural network using PyTorch.
-Explaining the outputs in painful detail.
+And explain each step in excruciating detail.
+But before that we need to understand how or why quantization is important.

 # Intuition behind Quantization